liamr/help-our-nhs-gatsby/content/infoPages/project.md

 We have formed a partnership with The Prince & Princess of Wales Hospice, which allows Help Our NHS to operate as a stand-alone project within their existing infrastructure – something that has taken Help Our NHS from an idea to a very real & tangible project.
 We will be utilizing money raised from the raffle, donations and sales of merchandise to immediately secure stock and start organising & distributing items across the country.
 The amount of money raised will determine the duration of the project, but our goal is to maintain a regular supply of beneficial items during this outbreak and perhaps beyond.

 Our most recent development is connecting with like-minded projects, such as People Powered & MedSupplyUK, who seek to assist with more practical requirements on the frontline.
 This is an area that wasn’t first considered within the scope of Help Our NHS, but is certainly something we would love to assist with if possible.

+ ---

-**HOW CAN YOU HELP?**
+##HOW CAN YOU HELP?

 There are various ways to donate to **Help Our NHS**: